Longtime Supporter, Volunteer and Former Board Chair Shares her Story!

-- EXECUTIVE COMMITTEE meetings are when our planning takes place.
+EXECUTIVE COMMITTEE meetings are when our planning takes place.
 Members are always valued to comment on our future goals and activities.
-Meetings are scheduled for Mondays, March 20, June 19, September 18 and December 18.
-Meetings begin at 4:00 PM at Easterseals Office on Alameda.
+Meetings are scheduled for Mondays, March 19, June 18 and September 17.
+Meetings begin at 4:00 PM at Easterseals Office at 393 S Harlan St in Lakewood.
 If you can’t come, please contact one of our Committee members with your suggestions.
 Please make a note of these dates and come!

-- Watch for and be a guest at the VOLUNTEER RECOGNITION LUNCH in June 2017.
+Watch for and be a guest at the VOLUNTEER RECOGNITION LUNCH on May 19, 2018 at 11:30am at Wellshire Inn.
 We value and honor ALL our volunteers once a year.
 At the lovely lunch, we always provide a suitable speaker whose inspiration, vitality and information is worth taking home with you.
 This LUNCH is a way Colorado Post-Polio lets those who volunteer know how much their time and efforts matter in keeping this organization alive and thriving.

 Take part in the TRAVELING CLINIC and MINI-EDUCATIONAL MEETING.
 The Colorado Post-Polio Traveling Clinic will visit Colorado Springs for two weeks this summer.
 Tentative dates are the week of June 19 and the week of August 14.
 Information about the location and scheduling an appointment will be sent to polio survivors in the area early this spring.
 Patients receive a written Post-Polio evaluation, including a muscle test and a list of recommendations to help you preserve or improve your quality of life.
 The clinic is conducted by Dr. Marny Eulberg, a polio survivor and polio specialist and her team, including a Physical Therapist.